Nancy’s Baby Names was launched on March 6, 2006. So today is the blog’s birthday.

 How popular is the baby name Shalako in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Shalako.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Shalako.

 They came, they went, and they never came back!